avajs/ava/docs/03-assertions.md

 Assert that `contents` does not match `regex`.

 ### `.snapshot(expected, message?)`
-### `.snapshot(expected, options?, message?)`

 Compares the `expected` value with a previously recorded snapshot.
 Snapshots are stored for each test, so ensure you give your tests unique titles.

-Alternatively pass an `options` object to select a specific snapshot, for instance `{id: 'my snapshot'}`.
+AVA 3 supports an  `options` object that lets you select a specific snapshot, for instance `{id: 'my snapshot'}`.
+This is buggy and will be removed in AVA 4.

 Snapshot assertions cannot be skipped when snapshots are being updated.